Hard Rock Live: 2002–2005: Development and opening

-The venue originally opened on July 12, 2005, as a 5,500-seat multi-purpose arena, which hosted music and comedy shows, sporting events including world championship boxing, mixed martial arts, tennis, basketball and rodeo events, and corporate meetings, celebrity charity fundraisers and exhibitions.
+Hard Rock Live itself would follow on July 12, 2005, initially developed by Cordish as a 5,500-seat multi-purpose theater, which hosted music and comedy shows, sporting events including world championship boxing, mixed martial arts, tennis, basketball and rodeo events, and corporate meetings, celebrity charity fundraisers and exhibitions, notable for the appearance of Def Leppard.
+The arena and Seminole Paradise were designed by Morris Architects, which also designed the Orlando location in 1999.